qzhang503/proteoQ/README.md

 histograms are based on the parameters from the latest call to `normPep`.
 There is a useful side effect when comparing leading and lagging profiles at different data filtration.
-This may aid the reveal of sample heteroscedasticity without the recourse to biological or technical replicates.
+This may aid the reveal of sample heteroscedasticity and inform the new parameters in renormalization.
 More examples can be found from the help document via `?pepHist`.

 #### 1.2.3 Summarize peptides to proteins